atotgerman/DUE_Fscharp/README.md

 which is generally NP-hard, but for intervals it can be solved optimally with a greedy algorithm.

-## Clique Cover in Interval Graphs
+## 2.Clique Cover in Interval Graphs

 In graph theory, a **clique cover** is a set of cliques such that every vertex of the graph belongs to at least one clique.